MikeCurleyCoosan/pands-weekly-tasks/README.md

 ### ***Week 01 - Hello World***

 The Hello World program is a traditional first step when learing a new programming language.
-It allows us to confirm that we have downloaded and setup the tools that we will require over the duration of the course of study, such as cmder and VScode.
+It allows us to confirm that we have downloaded and setup the tools that we will require over the duration of the course of study, such as [cmder](https://cmder.app/) and [Visual Studio Code](https://code.visualstudio.com/).
 We created a simple program called helloWorld.py, which basically output the words "Hello World" in the terminal window once the program was run.

 ![Week1-tasks](Images/Week1-tasks.PNG)